zikichombo/website/content/blog/first_steps.md

 reliability in the case of mass marketed low latency applications.
 This is the case even when using very seriously engineered and established projects like [portaudio](http://portaudio.com) via cgo.
-ZikiChombo has pushed forward on this issue, engaging portaudio and golang developers to clarify the root causes, and we have arrived at some proposed solutions.
+ZikiChombo has pushed forward on this issue, engaging [portaudio](https://lists.columbia.edu/pipermail/portaudio/2018-September/001508.html)  and [golang developers](https://groups.google.com/forum/#!topic/golang-dev/EVwSXv8JTsk)  to help clarify the root causes, and we have arrived at some proposed solutions.
 For example, the addition of [rb](https://github.com/zikichombo/sio/blob/master/libsio/rb.md) is a first _draft_ design of a means to bypass the various problems